Notes on Rindler wave packets in Minkowski spacetime: Introduction

-One must work with wave packets localized well in both variables to discuss the observer-dependent red/blue-shift quantum mechanically.
-The importance of using wave packets in quantum field theory on curved spacetime has long been recognized (for instance, \cite{Hawking:1975vcx}).\footnote{ The importance of wave packets has also been pointed out recently in, e.g., \cite{Ishikawa:2018koj, Hanada:2021ipb, Ishikawa:2021bzf, Oda:2021tiv, Edery:2021thf, Gautam:2022akq, Oda:2023qek, Ishikawa:2023bnx, Gautam:2024zsj}.
-Wave packets in AdS space have also been investigated (see, e.g., \cite{Terashima:2021klf, Sugishita:2022ldv, Kinoshita:2023hgc, Terashima:2023mcr, Tanahashi:2025fqi})} However, it seems that little attention has been paid to how the trans-Planckian problem affects the validity of the analysis, except for recent studies, e.g., \cite{Terashima:2020uqu, Terashima:2021klf, Ho:2021sbi, Sugishita:2022ldv, Ho:2022gpg, Sugishita:2023wjm}.
-Thus, despite its clear significance, the detailed analysis of wave packets on curved spacetime is still relatively unexplored from the perspective of the trans-Planckian problem.

-Hence, we aim to investigate wave packets in QFTs on curved spacetime.
-As a first step, we consider wave packets localized both in position and momentum for accelerating observers (Rindler ones).
+Here we briefly summarize our results.
 For simplicity, we consider a free massless scalar in two-dimensional spacetime.
 We study how a wave packet with average energy $\omega_R$ measured in the Rindler time (which corresponds to the proper time for a distant observer of a black hole), appears to a Minkowski-time observer.
 We thus assume $\omega_R \gg a$ and $\omega_R \gg \Delta \omega_R$, where $a$ is the acceleration parameter of the Rindler coordinates and sets the scale of the Unruh temperature, and $\Delta \omega_R$ is the width of the Rindler energy for the wave packet.

 Under these conditions, we confirm that the classical blue-shift formula holds if $\Delta \omega_R \gg a$.
 However, when $\Delta \omega_R$ is reduced to $\mathcal{O}(a)$, the blue-shift gets enhanced compared to the classical result, worsening the trans-Planckian problem.
 Thus, to study modes with localized momenta $\Delta \omega_R \sim 0$ like plane waves, the EFT description is no longer valid, and we need a theory of quantum gravity.
 In addition, we find that for any $\Delta \omega_R$, the corresponding width of the Minkowski energy $\Delta \omega_M$ has a lower bound and cannot be made arbitrarily small.
+This is due to the fact that the time-translation in the Minkowski time does not commute with that in the Rindler time.
+It leads to an uncertainty inequality of the Minkowski and Rindler momenta and we see when this inequality is saturated.

 The remainder of the paper is organized as follows: In section~\ref{sec:Mink-packet}, we review wave packets in Minkowski spacetime.
 In section~\ref{sec:RindWave}, we briefly review QFT on Rindler space and introduce wave packets for Rindler observers.
 In section~\ref{sec:Rindler-wave-in-Mink}, we investigate how Rindler wave packets appear to Minkowski observers.
 In section~\ref{sec:P(k)}, we compute the distribution of the Minkowski momentum for the Rindler wave packets.
 In sections~\ref{sec:<k>} and \ref{sec:Var-k}, we study the average and variance of the Minkowski momentum for the Rindler wave packets.
 In section~\ref{sec:uncert}, we see the Minkowski position–momentum uncertainty relation for the Rindler wave packets.
 Section~\ref{sec:concl} is devoted to conclusions.